Research & Design Projects

 Career Advising Hours for Engineering Students

 Career advisors meet with current students on a first-come-first-served basis.
-Daily sign-up sheets are also available outside each location.
+Daily sign-up sheets are also available.

 3,500+ - Internship Opportunities

 In 2011-12, over 3,500 internship opportunities were posted through the Career Center.

 Over 1,100 employers posted internship and job opportunities

 Internships & Co-ops

 CAREERlink is the Career Center's web-based recruiting platform, where employers can post jobs, internships and co-op opportunities, and students and alumni can search positions of interest to them.